noisebridge/hackersinresidence/README.md

         - form only affects that user's organization

+### Little issues

+- It seems to be taking css from the webapp app, not the collectstatic dist path

 #### Django User

 Reviewing django-user-accounts - it's basically required to keep the project slim.